-Growing up in the sunny coastal vibes of California, I thought I would never leave.
-However, at 31, after years of traversing the globe, dancing, and experiencing life in various forms, I started to desire a higher quality life at a more affordable cost.
+Growing up in the sunny coastal vibes of California, I never imagined leaving.
+But at 31, after years of exploring the world and living life in various forms, I started to desire a higher quality of life at a more affordable cost.
 Married to my dance partner at the time, with two children in tow, we worked tirelessly as dance studio owners in downtown Los Angeles.
 We loved our community but craved a healthier, more peaceful environment for our children.
-So we made the decision to set up a temporary base in my hometown, Santa Barbara, with the plan to explore the world for a new place to call home.
+So, we decided to set up a temporary base in my hometown, Santa Barbara, while exploring the world for a new place to call home.

 Before departing, I received a plethora of warnings: “Don’t tell anyone you are from California!”
-“It’s not safe!”.
+“It’s not safe!”
 Yet, fate had it that my very first interaction with an Idaho native occurred at the airport before departure.
 “If you are going to move to Boise, see how you can add value to the community.
 Embrace the state.
-Show that you love the community and you will be accepted” she advised me.
+Show that you love the community and you will be accepted,” she advised me.
 Those words resonated deeply with me.
-While I have seen so much of the world, calling California home vs truly inhabiting a different locale, embracing and contributing to its community is different.
+While I have seen so much of the world, calling California home versus truly inhabiting a different locale, embracing and contributing to its community is different.

-And as the plane touched down, the CA girl in Idaho adventures began.
+Her words instilled in me a profound sense of appreciation for the city before I even set foot there.
+And as the plane touched down, the California girl in Idaho adventures began.
 Here's a glimpse into my journey from the Golden State to the Gem State and what makes Boise such a remarkable place to call home.

 The first thing I noticed in Boise was how friendly and at peace everyone seemed.
 Compared to the hustle and bustle of California, people in Boise seem to be in less of a rush, take more pride and care in their properties, and welcome everyone with open arms.
 People take the time to stop and chat.
 They smile and wave as you drive by and actually slow down to let you switch lanes (can you believe it?!).

-Building Meaningful Connections
+Building Meaningful Connections in Boise

 One of the most rewarding aspects of my time in Boise has been the opportunity to forge deep and meaningful relationships, particularly with the remarkable women I've met along the way.
 Boise is home to an empowering community of women who inspire and support each other in both personal and professional endeavors.
 Perhaps it's because everyone here shares a desire for a better quality of life and is willing to work towards it.
-Within weeks, I met the most remarkable, insightful, and enterprising women of my life and I continue to meet more.
+Within weeks, I met the most remarkable, insightful, and enterprising women of my life, and I continue to meet more.

-A City That Offers Everything You Need
+A City with Everything You Need: Small Yet Mighty

 Despite its smaller size compared to major metropolitan areas like Los Angeles, Boise boasts an impressive array of amenities and attractions.
 The local coffee scene rivals that of boutique cafes in California, but at a more affordable price.
 Access to superb dining options is accompanied by hassle-free parking and short commutes.
-There is live music, sporting events and vibrant cultural events often.
+There’s live music, sporting events, and vibrant cultural events often.
 Boise has all the makings of a thriving urban center without the crowds and congestion.
 For this reason, I live a life exploring the city way more than I did when overwhelmed in Los Angeles.

-Great Infrastructure & Beauty : Meet The GreenBelt
+Great Infrastructure & Beauty: Meet The Greenbelt

 Beyond its aesthetic appeal, the Greenbelt offers a practical means of commuting.
+I love biking the Greenbelt for exercise or scooting into downtown for date night.

-I love biking the greenbelt for exercise or scooting into downtown for date night.
 Summer provides a quick kayak adventure in the middle of the day if you want!
-Having traveled extensively, I've developed an appreciation for pedestrian-friendly cities like Montpellier, France, or Amsterdam, a trait often lacking in many American cities.
+Having traveled extensively, I’ve developed an appreciation for pedestrian-friendly cities like Montpellier, France, or Amsterdam—a trait often lacking in many American cities.

 Weather & Seasons

-Growing up in Santa Barbara, CA, it was normal to have flooding, droughts, earthquakes and wildfires.
+Growing up in Santa Barbara, CA, it was normal to have flooding, droughts, earthquakes, and wildfires.
 There’s none of that here.
-Yes, winters are colder but all you need is one good long coat.
+Yes, winters are colder, but all you need is one good long coat.
 That’s it.
 As the saying goes, "There's no such thing as bad weather, only inappropriate clothing."
 True snow days happen from a few days to a few weeks here.

+The first few winters relocating to Boise, I was terrified to drive in the snow.
+But it’s honestly not bad at all.
+Make sure your tires are in good shape, and you’re good to go most days.
 Personally, I opt for homes with carports, relishing the convenience of an ice-free vehicle on frosty mornings.
 That being said, I have many friends who leave their cars out on the street and see it as no big deal.

 Summertime is my personal favorite.
 The city is lively.
-Even the spiders come out to play and cover the greenbelt.
+Even the spiders come out to play and cover the Greenbelt.
 The river is filled with kayakers, beer enthusiasts, and brave souls indulging in cold plunges.
 Fall paints the city in hues of orange and red as trees shed their leaves.
-And let me tell you, you finally understand the term “City of trees” when the city becomes a city of leaves.
+And let me tell you, you finally understand the term “City of Trees” when the city becomes a city of leaves.
 I still remember the first real leaf pile my kids got to experience.

 And if you don’t like the weather?
 Escape is but a flight away.
 Boise Airport is so convenient.
 And while it’s not the biggest hub, it’s definitely good enough.
 Many people plan vacations in winter.